danthedeckie/pc.py/README.md

 Nothing       | always matches, but consumes 0 characters.
 Joined        | Joins two (or more) other parsables into a single unit.
-Either        | Matches any 1 of a selection of parsables Multiple      | Matches a parsable mulitple (or 0, if you want) times.
+Either        | Matches any 1 of a selection of parsables Multiple      | Matches a parsable multiple (or 0, if you want) times.

 ## Conceptual usage:

-You put together Parsable groups using the above primatives:
+You put together Parsable groups using the above primitives:

 ```python
     PIE = SpecificWord('Lemon meringue pie')